sailpoint-oss/developer.sailpoint.com/products/idn/api/authentication.md

 sidebar_position: 2
 sidebar_class_name: authentication
 keywords: ['authentication']
-description: Read this guide to learn how to authenticate to SailPoint's IdentityNow APIs.
+description: A guide on how to generate API credentials to authenticate to SailPoint's APIs.
 slug: /api/authentication
 tags: ['Authentication']
 ---

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

 ## Overview

 With SailPoint's IdentityNow (IDN) APIs, you can extend your IDN platform far beyond its current capabilities.

 To be able to do so, you must first authenticate to the IDN APIs.